moritzWa/wallawitsch-gmail.com/src/content/cas.md

 If you are building or researching Cognition Augmentation Software (CAS), I would be happy to have a chat!

-Lastly, if you are a talented engineer, designer, or operator interested in working on cutting-edge productivity and learning software; [We are hiring](https://www.remnote.io/careers) and would love to hear from you.
+Lastly, if you are a talented engineer, designer, or operator interested in working on cutting-edge productivity and learning software; [We are hiring](https://www.remnote.io/careers) and would love to hear from you!